ericlindsey/automate-gmtsar/README.md

 (Note, it's possible to include several s1\_orbit\_dir entries, they should be comma-separated and all on one single long line).

-\* There is one other important parameter to set here, which is related to a bug in GMTSAR: (last tested in 2019)

-shift\_topo = 0

-The reason for this is that GMTSAR will not correctly create a shifted topography file for Sentinel data, although this is a required step for other satellites.
-By skipping this step, we use the timing information directly to compute the radar topography, rather than a cross-correlation.

 The many other options in this file will be used later.
 Note that we set num\_processors to 1 here because the preprocessing and alignment stages do not run in parallel for Sentinel (they do for the other satellites).